GongLongDong/ChineseOrigin/ying/geu.en.md

 ## Hierarchical derivative relations

 1. geu【嗝】- the sound or behavior of burping
 2. geu【果】- fruit; the product of a tree or plants
+   1. geu【果】- result
+   2. geu【果】- eat fruit as the food
+      1. geu【果】- have energy or confidence or resolve to do something
+      2. geu【果】- real or actual
-   1. geu【过】 - go; travel
+   3. geu【过】 - go; travel
-   2. geu【裹】- wrap; package; hold in the arm
+   4. geu【裹】- wrap; package; hold in the arm
       1. geu【锅】 - a container for cooking or boiling food
       2. geu【哥】 - elder brother
          1. 哥弟